 If you need to join two pieces to make a length, overlap them by an inch and screw or rivet the pieces together along the sides.
 (Not the bottom, which would just invite a leak!)
 To round a corner, cut edges to 45 degrees and put the gutter in place.
-Then, install an aluminum strip miter at the bend, which you can do by pressing a piece of aluminum into the gutter, wrapping it up the sides, and cutting a small triangle out of the remaining flap, point down.
-This creates two flanges you can wrap around the gutter to secure the miter (which you can paint to match the gutter so it won’t be visible).
-If this is a little too advanced for your taste, you can also buy connecting pieces that match your gutters.
+Then install an aluminum strip miter at the bend, by pressing a piece of aluminum into the gutter, wrapping it up the sides, and cutting a small triangle out of the remaining flap, point down.
+This creates two flanges you can wrap around the gutter to secure the miter (which you may disguise by painting to match the gutter).
+If this is a little too advanced for your taste, buy connecting pieces that match your gutters.
 Use caulk to finish any rivets or screw holes, including those made when you connect the gutter to the bracket, to reduce the risk of leaks.

 Downspouts and end caps are the last part of your project.
 Install downspouts at the end of the gutters and make sure they are directed well away from the foundation, and finish off each gutter with an end cap so water doesn’t spill over the edge.